Challenging discrimination since 1925

-One of the speakers was Harold Moody, a Jamaican-born doctor who studied medicine at King’s College London.
-After being refused work because he was black, he started his own practice in Peckham, south-east London, in February 1932.
-He had formed the League of Coloured Peoples which was concerned with racial equality and civil rights in Britain and around the world.
+The league held a conference each year, often themed around issues of race.
+One of the speakers at the 1932 conference, with the theme ‘Marriage from an imperial standpoint – the civil rights of married women in inter-racial unions’, was Harold Moody, a Jamaican-born doctor who studied medicine at King’s College London.
+After being refused work because he was black, he started his own practice in south-east London.
 He made some stark observations about British society at the conference:

 “Now you dear English folk are such a bundle of inconsistencies and contradictions that you are a source of merriment to us more logical and consistent coloured people.
 If I happen to be wealthy and in a position to spend a lot of money, then I may marry your daughter.
 If in addition to my wealth, I add the fact that I am either a prince or someone in exalted position, then you will practically throw your daughters at me, without any enquiry into my character.
 If I happen to be a poor student who has won his way by character and merit, then you will admire me, you will allow me to visit your home, take out your daughter and give me every freedom but if I should suggest that your daughter and I are compatibles and would like to spend our future lives together then you are immediately up in arms.
 Do please remember that our objective in coming here is not to get married.
 We come to get equipment for our life’s work and to drink in some of your culture and it is more than we dare do to risk our chances of attaining our goal…”